 Cesky Terrier: developed by a Czech geneticist, Dr. Frantisek Horak, who crossed the Sealyham and Scottish Terrier (and possibly also Dandie Dinmont Terriers) to obtain a hunting terrier, similar to the German hunting terrier, but with shorter legs.

 Dandie Dinmont Terrier: the only breed to be named after a fictional character (from Sir Walter Scott's novel, Guy Mannering).
+See also: dog breeds named after a famous person.

 Jack Russell Terrier: originally bred as a ratter, the Jack Russel Terrier is similar to the Parson Russell Terrier, but with shorter legs and a more varied appearance.